Skip to Content

 Credit: natalieshealth.com

-What I like most about them is that they’re made with healthy ingredients.
-You’re using ingredients like rolled oats, peanut butter, honey, ground flaxseeds, and Ceylon cinnamon.
+You’re using healthy ingredients like rolled oats, peanut butter, honey, ground flaxseeds, and Ceylon cinnamon.

-Besides acting as a binder, ground flaxseeds add heart-healthy omega-3s.
-They also have antioxidants, which are good for your health.
+Ground flaxseeds add heart-healthy omega-3s and antioxidants, which are good for your health.

 Per Serving: